-Cannabis is often considered a drug even by my medical marijuana patients in Los Angeles California.
+Cannabis is medicine.
+It is often considered a drug even by my medical marijuana patients in Los Angeles California.
 California cannabis patients and medical marijuana patients throughout multiple states in the US has ingrained the mindset that Cannabis is a “drug.”
 Medical cannabis patients believe this so much, that it is rare for me to ever hear a patient talk about their cannabis usage, except under the social history portion of my interview.
 This is the part of the medical marijuana evaluation where I ask a patient if they smoke tobacco, drink alcohol, or use any recreational drugs.

 Cannabis is medicine.
 It is only when we start to think differently will cannabis be considered medicine to assist in a disability or daily activity.
 It is exciting to hear a patient talk about cannabis when I ask them about any medications they are taking.